-12+ Kate Liston-Mills sets her slim volume of short stories, The Waterfowl Are Drunk, in her hometown of Pambula, on the far south coast of New South Wales.
-The collection opens with Bound, the tale of a fox raid on waterfowl nests in the Pambula wetlands.
-The story ends with a metaphor that threads through the volume: there is a "twine" that ties the waterfowl to each other and to Pambula.
-Despite tragedy, the birds will always come back to Pambula, because "twine is deceivingly strong".
+12+ Kate Liston-Mills sets her slim volume of short stories, The Waterfowl Are Drunk, in her hometown of Pambula, on the south coast of New South Wales.
+The metaphor in the opening story, Bound, about a fox raid on waterfowl nests, is threaded through the volume: There is a "twine" that ties the waterfowl (and humans) to each other and Pambula.
+The birds will always come back to Pambula, despite the tragedy, because "twine is deceivingly strong".

 The second story, Dick's Dead, introduces a recurrent family in the volume.
 World War II has ended, Ed is back in Pambula on a five-day pass, and his wife Hazel is heavily pregnant with their first child.
-Men in the town's "Top Pub" and "Bottom Pub" bet on the arrival date of the baby, as well as its sex and weight.
-But Ed and a mate drink too much, end up searching for the missing bookmaker, Dick, and miss the birth of Ed's baby.
+Patrons in the town's "Top Pub" and "Bottom Pub" bet on the baby's arrival date, as well as its sex and weight.
+But Ed and a mate drink too much, end up searching for the missing bookmaker, Dick and miss the birth of Ed's baby.

-The third story, Humming to Normal, establishes a pattern of revisiting Ed and Hazel's family at significant moments over irregular intervals.
-They now have three daughters: the two older girls are healthy, the youngest, Lottie, is three, but can't crawl or talk.
+The third story, Humming to Normal, establishes the pattern of revisiting Ed and Hazel's family at significant moments over irregular intervals.
+They now have three daughters: the two older girls are healthy, the youngest, Lottie, is three but can't crawl or talk.
 Ed's booked an appointment with the town doctor.
-Hazel is reluctant to attend and when the doctor diagnoses Lottie with Down Syndrome, she doesn't try to veil her "piercing hatred for him", retorting, "Lottie's normal, just a slow learner, that's all."
+Hazel is reluctant to attend, and when the doctor diagnoses Lottie with Down Syndrome, she doesn't try to veil her "piercing hatred for him", retorting, "Lottie's normal, just a slow learner, that's all."

 In the final three stories of the volume, a sullen teen is forced to skip surfing to visit Nan Hazel.
-More years pass, seeing the deaths of first Hazel, then Lottie.
-The teen grows into an adult and, like the waterfowl "tied by twine", returns to Pambula and buys her Nan's house.
+More years pass, we witness the deaths of Hazel and then Lottie, and the teen grows up and moves away.
+But like the waterfowl "tied by twine", she returns to Pambula and buys her Nan's house.

-I would thoroughly recommend The Waterfowl Are Drunk and look forward to reading more of Kate Liston-Mills' future works.
+I thoroughly enjoyed The Waterfowl Are Drunk.
+And I look forward to reading more of Kate Liston-Mills' writing.

 © 2017 Robert Fairhead